 However, at the AGM held in April 2014 the editorial team stood down from The Rooster Association and members subsequently moved to dissolve the Rooster Association within the terms of its Constitution.
 The residual financial balance was transferred into a sub account of Roos Parish Council for safe keeping.
 If after a period of five years the Council could dispose of residual funds for the benefit of the parish.

-About a year later in 2015 it became clear that there was need for a newsletter within the community and a group of people came together to test the viability for a new Rooster.
+About a year later, in 2015, it became clear that there was need for a simple newsletter within the community and the Rooster was published via Facebook.